pjmartin/howto/linux.md

 Sudo makes you get to do super user stuff that root does.
 Usually you put sudo before a command like `sudo service network restart` to be able to restart the network

+The following will allow Patrik and Bob to run specific commands as sudo.

+	User_Alias ADMINS = alice, bob
+	Cmnd_Alias LOCATE = /usr/bin/updatedb
+	Cmnd_Alias NETWORKING = /sbin/route, /sbin/ifconfig, /bin/ping, /sbin/dhclient, /usr/bin/net, /sbin/iptables,
+                        /usr/bin/rfcomm, /usr/bin/wvdial, /sbin/iwconfig, /sbin/mii-tool
+	ADMINS ALL = LOCATE, NETWORKING

-To get a root shell account with sudo you use
+To get a root shell account with sudo you use the command `sudo -s` It will give you root privileges but the $PATH will still be the same as the user who did the sudo command.
+To get a real root shell with correct path you should run the command `su -`

 ## Networking